manticoresoftware/manticoresearch/kill-dictionary.md

 ## Performance Considerations
 Building the kill dictionary is proportional to the number of killed rows and the size of their stored fields:
-- **Cost**: re-tokenizing each killed document once (lazy, on demand).
-"Lazy" means it is built only when word stats are requested (search/`SHOW META`/`CALL KEYWORDS`/`indextool --dumpdict`).
-If no such queries are executed, the kill dictionary is not built.
+- **Cost**: re-tokenizing each killed document once at table load/rotate (when enabled).
+Queries no longer pay this cost.
 - **Memory**: per-word hash map of doc/hit counts for killed docs.
 Memory grows with the number of unique tokens present in the killed documents, not with the total index size.
 The dictionary does **not** store the token text; it stores a `SphWordID_t` (64-bit word ID) plus two 32-bit counters, and hash-node pointers for chaining/ordering.
 - **Query-time overhead**: constant-time hash lookup per term to subtract `docs`/`hits`.